Valerian

 - Take valerian 30 minutes to 2 hours before bedtime.

-- For symptoms of menopause: 225 mg of ground valerian root has been taken three times daily for 8 weeks.
+- For concerns of life stage: 225 mg of ground valerian root has been taken three times daily for 8 weeks.
 Also, 530 mg of valerian root extract has been taken twice daily for 8 weeks.

 Valerian Supplements Frequently Asked Questions